andyharless/PhillipsCurveApp/README.md

 4. Allow user to choose different countries for which to plot Phillips curves.

-5. Allow user to configure definition of inflation (e.g. 6 months instead of a year, PCE deflator instead of CPI)
+5. Allow user to configure definition of inflation (e.g. 6 months instead of a year, PCE deflator instead of CPI).

+6. Allow user to fit lines and/or curves (log-log?).